Personal deposit agreement

 - Further obligations: You agree to take full responsibility for your Electronic Device and anybody using it.
 Please review the Wyth Financial Electronic Access Agreement in its entirety.
 You agree to comply with any further obligations that may be required in order to ensure that Mobile Cheque Deposit functions correctly and efficiently.
 We may at any time suspend, terminate or discontinue the Mobile Cheque Deposit feature, at our own discretion, without notice to you.

-Electronic Transaction requests may be made through Mobile Banking or Online Banking, and by other methods made possible by us, from time to time.
+Electronic Transaction requests to and from your HISA may be made through Mobile Banking or Online Banking, and by other methods made possible by us, from time to time.

-EFTs initiated by you via Mobile Banking or Online Banking between your Account and External Linked Account will be processed upon your request to or from your External Linked Accounts.
+EFTs initiated by you via Mobile Banking or Online Banking between your HISA and External Linked Account will be processed upon your request to or from your External Linked Accounts.

-It typically takes one to two Business Days for funds to arrive in your Account or to your External Linked Account after the EFT request is made.
+It typically takes one to two Business Days for funds to arrive in your HISA or to your External Linked Account after the EFT request is made.
 Funds transfer arrival dates are not promised or guaranteed.
-Note that even after funds have arrived in your Account they may be subject to a hold period.
+Note that even after funds have arrived in your HISA they may be subject to a hold period.
 Please see the ‘Holds on Your Account’ section below for further information.

 In cases where EFTs cannot be processed with an External Account, the transaction request will be reversed.

 You may arrange for direct deposits from a third party (such as an employer or the government) by providing such third party with a void cheque, which can be downloaded via Mobile or Online Banking.
 You must arrange for the setup and/or cancellation of direct deposits directly with the third party offering this service.